canonical/ubuntu-pro-client/docs/tutorials/basic_commands.md

 # Getting Started with Ubuntu Pro Client

-The Ubuntu Pro Client (`pro`) provides users with a simple mechanism to view, enable, and disable offerings from Canonical on their system.
-In this tutorial we will cover the base `pro` commands that allow a user to successfully manage the offering on their machine.
+The Ubuntu Pro Client (`pro`) provides a simple mechanism for viewing, enabling and disabling Canonical offerings on your system.
+In this tutorial we will cover the base `pro` commands that will allow you to successfully manage the offerings on your machine.

 ## Prerequisites

-On this tutorial, you will use [Multipass](https://multipass.run/) virtual machines.
+In this tutorial, you will use [Multipass](https://multipass.run/) virtual machines.
 To install multipass on your computer, please follow this [guide](https://multipass.run/install).
-Note that this page also instruct you on how to launch Multipass virtual machines (VM) and interact with them.
+Note that this page also instructs you how to launch Multipass virtual machines (VM) and interact with them.

 ## Main `pro` commands

-When dealing with `pro` through the CLI, there are six main `pro` commands that cover the main functionalites of the tool.
+When dealing with `pro` through the CLI, there are six `pro` commands that cover the main functionalites of the tool.
 They are:

 * **status**